cbrennanpoole/Qualitative-Self/README.md

         1. Specialized & Accelerated Shipping,
         2. Drivers,
         3. Interline carriers (3rd party), and
-        4. Customer Success Team, and finally;nt
+        4. Customer Success Team, and
-            - Regional Managers,
+            - Regional Manageement,
-            - C-Suite ( bottoms : up as mentioned )
+            - C-Suite
-11. Pro-active planning using a predictive forecasting algorithm and logarithmic model as co-authored Linehaul Planning Department.
+11. Implement a redictive forecasting algorithm and logarithmic model as co-authored with Linehaul Planning Department.
 12. Produce an environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network; making a sustainable impact on the carrier and industry.

 ---

-#### Saia LTL Freight Inc <br>
+#### Saia LTL Freight Inc

-`OPERATIONS SUPERVISOR`<br>
+`OPERATIONS SUPERVISOR`
-Ellenwood, GA | Mar 2008 - Jul 2009 <br>
+Ellenwood, GA | Mar 2008 - Jul 2009
 1. Monitor, oversee, guide, and support proper work direction :
-    - Professional freight handlers,
+    - Professional Freighthandlers,
     - Line Drivers,
     - City (PUD) Drivers,
     - Interline (3rd Party) Drivers,